monzonlucasfabricio/RTOS1/README.md

-# Proyecto final de la materia Real Time Operation Systems 1
+# Proyecto final de la materia RTOS1

 See the README.md file in the upper level 'examples' directory for more information about examples.